 Students will be provisionally granted regular status if they have earned recommended grades in not less than 12 courses of one semester's duration in English, Social Science, Foreign Language, Mathematics, Natural Science, and related fields, during the tenth, eleventh, and twelfth years in high school.
 If at the end of one semester they have maintained a scholarship average of C or better in not less than 12 units of work, they will retain their regular status.
-Failing to do this, they will be reclassified as two-year students, and required to enroll in a two-year curriculum.
+Failing to do this, they will be disqualified.